 Adding Nofollow relationship attribute to external sites, you discourage search engines not to follow these links.
 For ads and affiliate links, you should add this attribute, but if you feel a particular site adding value to your contents, you can consider using Dofollow attributes there.

 Social strategy with major networks like Facebook, Twitter, LinkedIn, Instagram, Google+, Pinterest, etc. has a significant impact (and source of traffic too) on your SEO ranking.

 Ultimately creating the skyscraping contents and in-depth contents that people are looking for is the best off-page SEO technique to boost your SEO ranking.
 Here, people will link and share your site as it’s actually providing value to them.

 Look at the influencers in your industry; you will find what I am saying.

 You have now learned a small portion of SEO that you can practice yourself.
 Still, check the errors using the analytics tools available to you.
-You can find some free as well as premium tools to audit your site and improve you SEO.
+You can find some free as well as premium tools to audit your site and improve your SEO.

 Google Analytics & Search Console can measure many metrics associated with your SEO and provide recommendation over the issues with your site.
 SEMRush & Moz are other good alternatives in your SEO journey.

 Look, SEO is not something that you can achieve overnight.
 It’s a strategy in digital marketing to get free ranking in search results to avail maximum organic traffic.
-Integrate it with other digital marketing components to achieve the better results for your campaign.
+Integrate it with other digital marketing components to achieve better results for your campaign.

 Stay updated and tuned with us.
 And, if you have any query, put in the comment box below.